Kyrremann/snakes-in-space/README.md

 * Game
  * Optimize the hit detection
  * Fix bug with the sound giving heap size error
+  * The theme song can not be of type Sound, but music
  * Add a proper pause menu
  * A proper menu screen
  * Optimize Ouya controllers